 As I exited diapers and entered school, I was grateful that my classmates found me funny.
 But horrified to discover that teachers didn’t share my passion for humour.
 They had me stand in corners staring at pencil sharpeners.
 And stay after class writing things on the chalkboard like: “I will not put frogs in Marylou’s lunch bag.”
 They said, “What’s so funny?
 Wipe that grin off your face.
 Take that carrot out of your nose.
 You’ll never earn a living this way.”

+They were wrong.
 It wasn’t easy at first.
-For one thing, I had to earn money to buy food, because my children wouldn’t eat anything else.
-But before long people started to call.
-“Just come make us laugh,” they said.
-And I was cheese in a barbecue.
+I had to earn money to buy food, because my children wouldn’t eat anything else.
+So I started to write.
+And before long people started to call.
+“Come make us laugh,” they said.

-I was speaking at an event when Devin introduced himself and told me his amazing story.
-Devon is a pastor.
-He was driving to speak at a gathering of leaders when he turned into a gas station.
-A pickup truck screeched up beside him.
-The driver slammed his door and began punching and kicking the black car at the pump in front of him.
-The driver, a terrified young lady, slumped beside her car, sobbing in terror.
+I was speaking at an event when Devin told me his story.
+He was driving alone when the infuriated driver of a pickup sped past, screaming profanities at a young woman driving a black car.
+Devin turned into a gas station.
+The pickup driver pulled up and began kicking the black car.
 Devin stepped bravely between the lady and the violent man.
-That’s the last thing he remembers for more than a year.
+That’s the last thing he would remember for more than a year.

 Want to read more from Phil?